lakimapturn/CloneTest/README.md

 # Assignment2 - TodoListApp

 The main goal of this assignment is to test your SwiftUI knowledge while ensuring that you're able to adhere to a set of conventions.
+You have complete control over the design of this sample app, however you must implement the app using the instructions below.
+Try to be creative!

-### Instructions
+## Instructions

+1. You must have two accessible screens: Todo-list screen, Todo-list Item View.
+2. Todo-list screen:
+  - Has the header text "Todo-list".
+  - Will contain all the tappable todo items added by some user.
+Tapping on the item should navigate the user to the Todo-list Item View with information regarding this particular item.
+  - Has functionality enabling the user to add items (as text) to the todo-list.
+Hint: the list should be updated **the moment** a user adds the item.
+4. Todo-list Item View:
+  - Must contain the text of that to-do item.
+  - Has functionality enabling the user to edit the text.
+This can be implemented in several ways on the frontend, we won't restrict you.
+  - Optional: display the time this item was added.